top of page

 1. Top Signs of a Good Physiotherapist

-• Active Listening: A good physio won't just look at your MRI report.
-They will ask how the pain affects your daily life—whether that’s walking the dog in the Park or playing a match on Sunday.
+• Active Listening: A good physiotherapist won't just glance at your MRI report.
+They will ask how the pain affects your daily life.
+Whether that’s walking the dog in the park or playing a match on Sunday, they want to understand your experience.

 • Clear Goal Setting: They should provide a clear roadmap.
-You should leave your first session knowing your diagnosis and roughly how many weeks it will take to see results.
+After your first session, you should leave knowing your diagnosis and roughly how many weeks it will take to see results.

 2. Red Flags in Physical Therapy

 If you notice these patterns, it might be time to seek a second opinion.
-Red flags in therapy aren't always about safety; often, they are about a lack of modern, evidence-based care.
+Red flags in therapy aren't always about safety; often, they indicate a lack of modern, evidence-based care.

 • The "Cookie-Cutter" Approach: Do they give everyone with back pain the same printed sheet of exercises?
 Your rehab should be tailored specifically to your body and your goals.

-• Over-Reliance on Machines: If your entire session consists of being hooked up to an ultrasound machine or TENS unit while the they leave the room, you aren't getting the value you deserve.
+• Over-Reliance on Machines: If your entire session consists of being hooked up to an ultrasound machine or TENS unit while the therapist leaves the room, you aren't getting the value you deserve.

 • No Home Exercise Plan: If they don't give you "homework," they aren't empowering you to heal.
 You spend 167 hours a week outside the clinic; that’s where the real work happens.